plgd-dev/doc/content/en/docs/features/monitoring-and-diagnostics/monitoring-device-connectivity.md

 ### Example

-This series of steps describes the process of expanding the setup, encountering an Out of Memory event, recording and analyzing gateway states, and identifying gateway termination within a Kubernetes environment using CoAP gateways.
+This series of steps describes the process of expanding the setup, encountering an Out of Memory event, recording and analyzing gateway states, and identifying gateway termination within a Kubernetes environment using CoAP gateways and the Resource Aggregate.

 1. **Initial Setup Expansion:**
    - Added two CoAP gateways to the Kubernetes (k8s) environment.